AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 Despite the odd looks you will probably get for suggesting this approach, I quite like it for its simplicity, low cost, portability and high performance.

-_An interesting hybrid of this and the previously discussed relational approach would be use use sqlite as [an alternative to fopen](https://www.sqlite.org/whentouse.html)._
+_An interesting hybrid of this and the previously discussed relational approach would be use use sqlite as [an alternative to fopen](https://www.sqlite.org/whentouse.html).
+Instead of a custom file, a sqlite database file would be used, providing a stable file format and the beautiful, stable sqlite engine for ordering._

 ### DynamoDB
 Instead of adding another data store it is possible to stamp a _page marker_ numeric attribute onto every nth item in a table with an ascending page number.
 The oldest record lives on page `1`.